Common defects that cause fret/ string buzz are.

 Proper Bias adjustment and ventilation prolongs the life of your tubes and gives optimum performance.

 Scratchy or noisy faders and pots are the most common issue.

 Jacks and other receptacles are next on the list.

-Some digital effects issues can be as simple as changing out a sub-assembly PC board
+Some digital effects issues can be as simple as changing out a PC board

-Most problems are broken or sticking keys, broken jacks and damaged displays.
+Most problems are broken or sticking keys, broken jacks and dirt.

 Just as vulnerable to injury as any other instrument, your keyboard should have a padded zip case or hard shell case.

 Defects arise from too much heat, continuous high output operation above the clipping level, and just plain old hooking it up wrong.